OGCMetOceanDWG/MetOceanAPI-Workshop/README.md

 # MetOceanAPI-Workshop
-working area for MetOcean API Workshop 05 - 07 December in Tysons Corner, VA, USA
+Working area for MetOcean API Workshop 05 - 07 December at ESRI in Tysons Corner, VA, USA